kevinrenskers/dotfiles/README.md

 **Restart your shell after it's done.**

 You can now run `fish_config` to change the terminal colors, abbreviations, etc.

+Don't forget to set your git credentials, or you'll be using my details which are in the dotfiles:

+    $ git config --global user.name "Kevin Renskers"
+    $ git config --global user.email "kevin@loopwerk.io"

 ## Step 4: anything else you need